campa-consortium/generator_standard/README.md

 - `tell( points: List[Dict] )`:

   Feeds data (past evaluations) to the generator.
+(Each element of the list is a separate point.
+Keys of the dictionary correspond to the name of each input and output variable.)